About Me

 Bonnaroo 2019

-I am a Brinson Prize Fellow at the Princeton University Department of Astrophysical Sciences studying massive quiescent galaxies as a part of the SQuIGGLE, DESI, and UNCOVER surveys.
+I am a Brinson Prize Fellow at the Princeton University Department of Astrophysical Sciences studying massive galaxies as a part of the SQuIGGLE, RUBIES, and UNCOVER surveys.
 My research focuses on understanding the physical mechanism that drives the shutdown of star formation in massive galaxies by placing constraints on the star formation histories, structures, and number densities of recently quenched systems.
-When I'm not doing science, I am usually attending concerts, playing guitar for my band, or watching football.
+I am also very interested in Little Red Dots and understanding their strange "V"-shaped spectral energy distributon.
+When I'm not doing science, I am usually watching movies, playing guitar for my band, or watching football.

 Education: